 "If you were so uncertain, why did you kiss me?" he asked quietly, sobering.

-She paused, frowning, and then sighed.
+She paused with a frown, then sighed.
 "Because it was a dream come true."

 He smiled even as his brows drew down and he tilted his head in confusion.
 People streamed by on either side of them.

 She sagged, her eyes flicking to the people going past, but no one was listening to them.
 Finally meeting his gaze, she matched his quiet tone.
 "I've wanted to kiss you since the first day we met."
 His mouth fell open slightly, doubt and warmth warring in his eyes, and she lifted her hand, then dropped it with a sigh.
 "And there you were, telling me you're Dear Friend, and I was so relieved I just wanted to kiss you on the spot."

 She felt her cheeks burn in the cold night air, so she re-adjusted her mother's gift box under her arm and walked around him.
 "Yes, relieved.
 After that tall tale you told me about how Dear Friend was fat and old and bald!"

 "I'm sorry," he said, pivoting to walk beside her again.
 "I was testing you."